RNA, local moves on plane trees, and transpositions on tableaux: The graph of -Local moves in type

-\begin{definition} The graph $G^C$ is the graph whose vertices are plane trees and with edges $T, T'$ precisely when $T'=s_i^CT$ for a map $s_i^C$ of type C. We call this the graph of plane trees under $s_i^C$-local moves (or {\em $s_i$-local moves of type C}). \end{definition}
+\begin{definition} The graph $G^C$ is the graph whose vertices are plane trees.
+An edge connects plane trees $T$ and $T'$ precisely when $T'=s_i^C(T)$ for a map $s_i^C$.
+We call $G^C$ the graph of plane trees under $s_i^C$-local moves (read {\em $s_i$-local moves of type $C$}). \end{definition}